operator-framework/rukpak/docs/provisioner-spec.md

 ## Overview

 A provisioner is a controller responsible for reconciling `Bundle` and/or `BundleDeployment` objects using provisioner-specific logic, but with a consistent API.
-This provisioner concept is inspirted by and therefore very similar to native Kubernetes's `Ingress` API and the ecosystem of ingress controllers.
+This provisioner concept is inspired by and therefore very similar to native Kubernetes's `Ingress` API and the ecosystem of ingress controllers.

 The idea of a provisioner is to unpack bundle content and install that bundle content onto a cluster, and the